-This course offers an introduction to design for the World Wide Web.
-Students focus on the creative and technical aspects of developing Web content, as well as design concepts and structures that are unique to the Internet.
-Students explore relevant software applications and gain practical creative and programming experience.
+This course offers an introduction to design for digital platforms.
+Students focus on the creative and technical aspects of developing digital designs and content, as well as introductory UI/UX structures that are unique to this field.
+Students will expand on, and explore relevant software applications and gain practical creative and industry specific skills including wireframes, prototypes and application design.
 Prerequisite: ARTG-251 or instructor's permission.
 4 SH.